A Sustainability Program

 COULD YOUR PROJECT BE A FIT?

-Think your group’s project meets the goals and guidelines of the Yamaha Financial Services Stay Outdoors Program?
+Do you have questions or want to make sure your group’s project meets the goals and guidelines of the Yamaha Financial Services Stay Outdoors Program?

-2024 Stay Outdoors Grant Recipients
+2025 Stay Outdoors Grant Recipients

-The grants for 2024 have been awarded to six applicants:
+The grants for 2025 have been awarded to six applicants: